Organizational Leadership Minor

-In addition to WOU’s outstanding liberal arts education, the Organizational Leadership minor will help you further stand out from other job applicants by providing real-world experiences to enhance your skills.
+The Organizational Leadership Minor will help you stand out from other job applicants by providing real-world experiences to enhance your skills.
 For example, one team from the Psychology of Leadership class recently developed and implemented a video captioning system for the Office of Disability Services here at WOU.
 The captioning system increased the accessibility of classroom material for students who are deaf or hard of hearing at virtually no cost for the organization.
 Potential employers will love to hear about how you developed innovative solutions to significant problems in a team setting.
-That is how you separate yourself from the rest of your pack!

 Psychological Sciences (503) 838-8344 | or e-mail: firstname.lastname@example.org